Cyberlipid

 Serine plasmalogens have been described in marine bivalves (Kraffe E et al., Lipids 2004, 39, 59).
 They were found to be enriched with non-methylene-interrupted fatty acids (mainly 7,17-22:2).

 Phosphatidylserine is located entirely on the inner layer of the plasma membrane.
 This normal distribution is altered during platelet activation and cellular apoptosis.
-Thus, it has been shown that phosphatidylserine is exposed on the surface of apoptotic cells (Fadok VA et al., J Immunol 1992, 148, 2207) and on the nuclei expelled from erythroid precursor cells (Yoshida H et al., Nature 2005, 437, 754).
+Thus, it was first demonstrated that red blood cells that are heavily loaded with that phospholipid are recognized and engulfed by macrophages (Tanaka Y et al., J Biol Chem 1983, 258, 11335).
+Later, it has been shown that phosphatidylserine is exposed on the surface of apoptotic cells (Fadok VA et al., J Immunol 1992, 148, 2207) and on the nuclei expelled from erythroid precursor cells (Yoshida H et al., Nature 2005, 437, 754).
 This signal works as an “eat me” signal for phagocytes.
 Further investigations have shown that a transmembrane protein (Tim4) is the phosphatidylserine receptor for the engulfment of apoptotic cells (Miyanishi M et al., Nature 2007, 450, 435).
+The phosphatidylserine exposure and its internalization are mediated by phospholipid scramblases and flippases, respectively.
+Both have recently been molecularly identified, and their functional mechanism and physiological roles are being elucidated (Nagata S et al., Curr Opin Immunol 2020, 62, 31).

 A growing body of evidence indicates the involvement in apoptotic cells of oxidized phosphatidylserine as pattern recognition ligands for scavenger CD-36 receptors on macrophages (Greenberg ME et al., JEM 2006, 203, 2613).